s7jaweig/EXML-WS-23-24---Planet-V2/README.md

   <em>Fig. 10: Heatmaps for Bonner Münster</em>
 </p>

-The heat map for Sliding BlackBox and Superpixel appears similar for Bonner Münster, with the building having the strongest influence, particularly the towers.
+The heatmap for Sliding BlackBox and Superpixel appears similar for Bonner Münster, with the building having the strongest influence, particularly the towers.
 The network classifies the tree in the foreground, which obscures part of the building, as irrelevant and focuses on the unique building.
-The heat map is stronger for Superpixels than for Sliding BlackBox.
+The heatmap is stronger for Superpixels than for Sliding BlackBox.

 <p>
   <img src="./readme/Matterhorn_combined.png" height="250" />